dcollinsn/fab-docs/trp.md

 It is required that cards are grouped as follows on the deck registration sheet:

 * All equipment and weapons together
-* All cards with pitch value 1 (red) together
+* All cards with pitch value 1 (red) and no pitch value together
 * All cards with pitch value 2 (yellow) together
 * All cards with pitch value 3 (blue) together

 Failure to group cards as shown, may result in penalties.
-It is recommended that players use the official deck registration sheet available in the [Rules and Policy Center](https://fabtcg.com/resources/rules-and-policy-center/tournament-rules-and-policy/).
+It is recommended that players use the official deck registration sheet available in the Rules and Policy Center.

 **Limited Formats**

-For limited formats, if players are required to register their card pool, it is recommended that the TO provide players with the appropriate card pool registration sheet available in the [Rules and Policy Center](https://fabtcg.com/resources/rules-and-policy-center/tournament-rules-and-policy/).
+For limited formats, if players are required to register their card pool, it is recommended that the TO provide players with the appropriate card pool registration sheet available in the Rules and Policy Center.

 When card pool registration is required, players must record the quantity of all non-token cards in their card pool, separated by name and pitch value (if applicable).
-Players are not required to register a deck, only the hero they will play for the duration of the tournament *(note - not being able to change your hero between rounds is only applicable when card pool registration is required)*.
+Players are not required to register a deck, only the hero they will play for the duration of the tournament (note - not being able to change your hero between rounds is only applicable when card pool registration is required).

 **Submitting Deck / Card Pool Registration Sheets**

 When constructed format deck registration is required, the deck registration sheet must be submitted to a tournament official before the first round of the tournament begins.
 This includes players that have been awarded a bye in the first round.

 When limited format card pool registration is required, the card pool registration sheet must be submitted to a tournament official before the end of deck construction.

 All deck / card pool registration sheets must clearly display the players name and GEM player ID number.